the-pear/android-perftracking/README.md

 BUILD SUCCESSFUL
 ```

-Now your application is ready to automatically track the launch metrcis, network requests, view lifecycle methods, runnables, webview loads, onClick listeners, threads, volley's hurl stack and many more.
+Now your application is ready to automatically track the launch metrics, network requests, view lifecycle methods, runnables, webview loads, onClick listeners, threads, volley's hurl stack and many more.
 To add custom measurement and structure them around metrics see [Customize Tracking](#customize).

 You will see your measurements in the [Relay Portal](https://rs-portal-web-prd-japaneast-wa.azurewebsites.net/) under Features > App Performance.
 If you obfuscate your app you can upload the `mapping.txt` in the portal and the tracking data will be deobfuscated for you.